Paulinhx/Paulinhx/README.md

 - 👯 I’m looking to collaborate **with creatives and developers**

-- 🤝 I’m looking for funds to develop further our Team Project App helping refugees find easily help with housing and social support at [Hope2Hand](https://github.com/hope2handteam)
+- 🤝 I’m looking for funds to develop further our open source Team Project WebApp helping refugees find easily local help with housing and social support at [Hope2Hand](https://github.com/hope2handteam)

 - 👨‍💻 All of my projects are available at [https://paulinhx.github.io/](https://paulinhx.github.io/)